Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    | --------- | --------- | ------------------------------------------------------------------------ | ------------------------------------------------------------------- |
    | WMPID1770 | Adam Gray | Adam Gray is a Democratic candidate for the 13rd District of California. | Adam Gray,Gray,Adam Gray's,Gray's,ADAM GRAY,GRAY,ADAM GRAY'S,GRAY'S |

-2. **Training the Entity Linking Model**
+2. **Training the Entity-Linking Model**

-   The second task is to train an entity linking model using the knowledge base.
+   The second task is to train an entity-linking model using the knowledge base.

-   Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in the `train` section of [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb).
+   Once the knowledge base of people of interest is constructed, the entity-linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in the `train` section of [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb).

    After successfully running the above scripts, you would see the following trained models: